jonxmitchell/artis-curseforge-mod-tracker/README.md

 1. Type `%LOCALAPPDATA%\\artis-curseforge-mod-tracker` and press Enter.
 1. Copy the `curseforge_tracker.db` file to a safe location (e.g., an external drive or cloud storage).

-⚠️ **Warning**: Deleting or modifying files in the CFMTData folder can result in loss of your tracked mods, settings, and webhook configurations.
+⚠️ **Warning**: Deleting or modifying files in the database can result in loss of your tracked mods, settings, and webhook configurations as well as cause errors.
 Always create a backup before making changes.

 ## 🤝 Contributing